Article

 Is a passport holder really necessary?

-It is not legally required, but it is useful.
-A good passport holder protects the booklet from wear, keeps documents together and makes your passport easier to find during busy travel moments.
+A passport holder is not legally required, but it is useful because it protects your passport from everyday wear, keeps documents together and makes your passport easier to find during busy travel moments.

 Should I put my home address on my luggage tag?